 The UCSF Amgen Scholars Program provides undergraduate students with the opportunity to conduct research in the basic sciences with an emphasis on health-related research including Biochemistry and Molecular Biology, Bioengineering, Biological and Medical Informatics, Biomedical Sciences, Biophysics, Cell Biology, Chemistry and Chemical Biology, Developmental and Stem Cell Biology, Genetics, Neuroscience, Oral and Craniofacial Sciences, and Pharmaceutical Sciences and Pharmacogenomics.

 As a graduate-only university that is home to one of the most vibrant biomedical communities in the nation, UCSF offers a unique environment for Amgen Scholars.
 Amgen Scholars will work collegially alongside graduate students, postdoctoral scholars and faculty, receiving mentorship from some of the most preeminent scientists in their field.

 The goal of this ten-week summer experience is to prepare students for graduate study and a research career in the health sciences.
 Students complete an original project under the guidance of a faculty mentor whose work is closely aligned with the student’s research interests and experience.
 During the last week of the program, Amgen Scholars present their findings in a written abstract, and give oral and poster presentations at a Research Symposium attended by faculty, postdoctoral scholars, and graduate students.
 Participants also attend a mid-summer Symposium with Amgen Scholars from all host institutions.

-In addition to daily work in the laboratory, students attend biweekly seminars and workshops that include faculty research presentations, journal talks, information about the graduate school admissions process, life as a graduate student and skill-building workshops.
-Amgen Scholars are offered an optional GRE preparation course, and a variety of social events are planned throughout the summer.
+In addition to daily work in the lab, the program also includes weekly seminars and workshops that include faculty research presentations, journal talks, information about the graduate school admissions process, life as a grad student, research ethics, and technical communication workshops.
+A variety of social and community-building events are planned throughout the summer.